• FSE: MAL2

 Amarillo Grande is now one of the most advanced uranium & vanadium projects in Argentina and has the potential for low-cost mining & processing in a regulatory environment that supports resource development.

-Defined mineralization at Amarillo Grande is found in three target areas (Ivana, Anit, and Santa Barbara) along a 145 kilometre trend.
-Mineralization at all three areas occurs at or very near surface, in unconsolidated to weakly-cemented host rocks, making simple and inexpensive open pit mining a likely development scenario.
-Other target zones for potential blind uranium & vanadium mineralization are also present within the project.
+Mineralization at Amarillo Grande is found in multiple target along a 145 kilometre trend.
+Mineralization occurs at or very near surface, in unconsolidated to weakly-cemented clastic host rocks, making simple and inexpensive open pit mining a likely development scenario.
 The majority of the near surface uranium & vanadium mineralization found to date is in the form of the leach-amenable mineral carnotite as coatings on pebbles.
 Beneficiation test work on samples from Anit and Ivana indicates that simple wet-scrubbing and screening techniques could be used onsite to concentrate and upgrade this material, which could significantly reduce transport and processing costs.
 Rio Negro already supports the nuclear industry with several facilities in the province.

 Discovery Record

-This new uranium district was an in-house discovery for Blue Sky.
+This uranium district was an in-house discovery for Blue Sky.
 Under the guidance of Dr. Jorge Berizzo, Blue Sky selected Rio Negro as a high-potential location for new uranium deposits.
 In 2007 the first airborne radiometric survey led to discovery of zones of uranium mineralization at the Anit and Santa Barbara properties.
 A second large-scale airborne radiometric survey in 2010 led to the acquisition of the Ivana property.
 Detailed exploration work on all three projects led to the discovery of significant zones of uranium mineralization with potential for expansion to depth and along strike.
-Additionally, the Company considers the exploration potential within the district-scale 145 kilometre geologic trend to be high.

-Surface exploration, ground geophysics, pit sampling and more than 9,000 metres of drilling were completed since the beginning of the revitalized work program in 2016.
-On March 5th, 2018 the Company announced its first mineral resource estimate for the Amarillo Grande Project.
+Surface exploration, ground geophysics, pit sampling and more than 10,800 metres of drilling were completed since the beginning of the revitalized work program in 2016.
+On March 5th, 2018 the Company announced its first mineral resource estimate for the Amarillo Grande Project, focused on the Ivana deposit.
 The Company continued exploration efforts while also completing mineralogical, metallurgical and process test work.
-On February 27th, 2019 Blue Sky announced the first Preliminary Economic Assessment (“PEA”) for Ivana, as well as an updated resource estimate.
+On February 27th, 2019 Blue Sky announced the first Preliminary Economic Assessment (“PEA”) for Ivana, as well as an updated mineral resource estimate.
 The resource estimate included a 19% increase in contained U3O8 and a 13% increase in contained V205, at similar grades.
-The PEA describes the potential viability of the mineral resources to support a surficial mining operation at the Ivana deposit, with 13 years of uranium and vanadium production.
+Exploration and drilling continued in and around the Ivana deposit, and on February 22, 2024, Blue Sky announced an upgraded resource estimate that converted 80% of the resources to the Indicated category, and an updated PEA that confirmed the projects potential for a minimum 11-year mining operation.
+[For additional details please see the Ivana Page]

 The Company considers the exploration potential at Ivana, and within the district-scale 145 kilometre geologic trend, to be high, as has been demonstrated in more mature uranium districts in similar geological environments elsewhere in the world.